 Today’s Specialty Spotlight is a previous co-worker of mine and a much respected ARMY NURSE.
-I would like to thank all of those that are currently and have served in the past in our Armed Services for the freedoms that we hold dearly.
+I want to thank all of those currently and have served in the past in our Armed Services for the freedoms that we hold dear.
 The dedication of these individuals and their strength of character go far beyond what we as civilians could ever expect.

 Name: 1st Lt.
 Rose, RN, BSN